IliaZenkov/ising-model-mcmc/Monty Hall Problem/README.md

 Instead, we have switched choice from the first door - which has added probabilistic value to the second door.

-# This project can be viewed at https://nbviewer.jupyter.org/github/pinech/Py-Projects/blob/master/Monty%20Hall%20Problem/The%20Monty%20Hall%20Problem.ipynb
+# Project output can be instantly viewed at https://nbviewer.jupyter.org/github/pinech/Py-Projects/blob/master/Monty%20Hall%20Problem/The%20Monty%20Hall%20Problem.ipynb